ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    {: codeblock}

 2. Edit the file **config.sh** and adapt the settings to your environment.
 You need to change the value of **SSHKEYNAME** to the name or comma-separated list of names of SSH keys (see "Before you begin").
 Modify the different **ZONE** settings to match your cloud region.
 All other variables can be kept as is or are explained in the next section.
-3. Make sure that your CLI environment is set up to the target generation you want to user, VPC resources.
+3. Make sure that your CLI environment is set up to the target generation you want to use, VPC resources.
 Run:
    ```sh
    ibmcloud is target --gen 1